cocos/cocos-docs/en/publish/publish-wechatgame.md

 If you need to upload the resource to the server, configure the `asset bundle` where the resource is located as a remote bundle.
 The operation steps are as follows:

 1. Rationalize the allocation of your resources, setting resource folders that require modular management as `asset bundles`.
 2. Configure the `asset bundle` that needs to be uploaded as a `remote bundle`.
-Select the `asset bundle` that needs to be placed on the server in the **Assets** panel and configure it in the **inspector** panel, as shown in the following figure.
+Select the `asset bundle` that needs to be placed on the server in the **Assets** panel and configure it in the **Properties** panel, as shown in the following figure.
 When the configuration is complete, click the **Apply** button in the upper right corner.

     ![](./publish-wechatgame/bundle_is_remote.png)